julienijs/Network_CCLAMP/README.md

-# Network_CCLAMP
-Network analysis of the authors in the CCLAMP corpus
+# Network analysis of the authors in the CCLAMP corpus

 Short description of the network:
 - Directed network